rumanzo/bt2qbt/README.md

 > Actual version tested with uTorrent 3.5.5 (build 46206) and qBittorrent 4.4.2.
 It should work with older version utorrent and newer version of qBittorrent, but it isn't tested.

 > [!IMPORTANT]
 > In most cases just enough run app.
-For windows users double click on downloaded exe file.
+For Windows users double-click on downloaded exe file.
 But read notices and warnings below
 >
 - [bt2qbt](#bt2qbt)
     - [Feature](#user-content-feature)